HardKode/steamcode/README.md

 movies.go : contains the function used to research the movie database .
 Uses the client omdbapi_test.go : this has the tests methods used to exercise the client

+# logging
+ just put logrus in some spots